Broadcast API

 (required): Subject line of the emailbody

-(recommended): Preview text that appears in email clientsname
+(optional): Preview text that appears in email clientshtml_body

-(optional): Whether open tracking is enabled for this broadcasttrack_clicks
+(optional): Whether open tracking is enabled (default: false)track_clicks

-(optional): Whether click tracking is enabled for this broadcast
+(optional): Whether click tracking is enabled (default: false)scheduled_send_at

 Request